hiker/lfric_atm-fab/README.md

 The fab build scripts will pickup site-specific configuration from directories under `$LFRIC_CORE/infrastructure/build/fab/default`.

-For now (till we have more changed implemented), it is recommended to copy the directory `default` to a new subdirectory `YOURSITENAME` (pick any name).
+For now (until we have more changes implemented), it is recommended to copy the whole directory `default` to a new subdirectory `YOURSITE_default`, e.g.
+`nci_default` (which already exists).
+It is important that `_default` is added (this is to support future setups that have different targets for one SITE, e.g. meto-spice, meto-xc40, meto-xcs).
+Also be certain to use an underscore before `default`, not a `minus` (since using a minus prevents python from importing files from these subdirectories).
-Then modify the file `setup_gnu.py` and if required add linking options, which are defined in the lines:
+Then modify the file `setup_gnu.py` and if required add or modify linking options, which are defined in the lines:

         linker.add_lib_flags("netcdf", nc_flibs, silent_replace=True)
         linker.add_lib_flags("yaxt", ["-lyaxt", "-lyaxt_c"])